 Project financing status.
 A project must meet at least one of the following criteria:

-(10 points) The project will be balance-sheet financed or the project has received a commitment of project financing, covering the full MW amount of the Generating Facility as specified in the Interconnection Request submitted to the CAISO, and the Interconnection Customer represents to the CAISO that it has a regulator-approved PPA.
+(10 points) The project will be balance-sheet financed or the project has received a commitment of project financing, covering the full MW amount of the Generating Facility as specified in the Interconnection Request submitted to the CAISO, and the Interconnection Customer represents to the CAISO that it has a regulator-approved PPA with a Load-Serving Entity that serves end users in the ISO Balancing Authority Area; or,

-(9 points) The project will be balance-sheet financed or the project has received a commitment of project financing, covering the full MW amount of the Generating Facility as specified in the Interconnection Request submitted to the CAISO, and the Interconnection Customer represents to the CAISO that it is proceeding to Commercial Operation without a PPA.
+(7 points) The project will be balance-sheet financed or the project has received a commitment of project financing, covering the full MW amount of the Generating Facility as specified in the Interconnection Request submitted to the CAISO, and the Interconnection Customer represents to the CAISO that it is proceeding to Commercial Operation without a PPA.

-(7 points) The project has an executed and regulator-approved PPA, for the full MW amount of the facility as specified in the Interconnection Request.
+(7 points) The project has an executed and regulator-approved PPA with a Load-Serving Entity that serves end users in the ISO Balancing Authority Area, for the full MW amount of the facility as specified in the Interconnection Request.

-(4 points) The project has an executed PPA that has not yet received regulatory approval.
+(4 points) The project has an executed PPA with a Load-Serving Entity that serves end users in the ISO Balancing Authority Area that has not yet received regulatory approval.

-(3 points) The project does not have an executed PPA but is on an active Load-Serving Entity short-list.
+(3 points) The project does not have an executed PPA but is on an active short-list of a Load-Serving Entity that serves end users in the ISO Balancing Authority Area.

 Land acquisition